 In my research and personal experience, bidets are hands-down the best zero-waste option for your lower half… But we’re not going to talk about that today.
 I totally understand if you’re more than a little hesitant to even consider trying something that new (been there!), and it’s a bit of an investment.
-So, I’ve got a full blog post coming in the near future devoted only to this wonderful invention called “the bidet”.
+I’ve got a full blog post devoted only to this wonderful invention called “the bidet”.
 If you feel like researching on your own and trying it out, good on ya!
 But don’t feel pressured to make that change yet if you’re not ready.
 I’ve got more ideas below.

 What about your top half?
 Your nose, your sniffer, your snout?
 If you’re looking for the best zero-waste option, handkerchiefs are making a comeback!
 You may be thinking that’s just gross, but check out this post from Colleen Patrick-Goudreau to learn about the overall benefits and cost comparison of hankies vs. disposable tissue.

 If you’re not up for trying it, the next best thing would be purchasing tissue made with recycled paper fibers.
 Be sure to check that it hasn’t been whitened using bleach or other harmful chemicals.
 “About 163,000 trees would be spared by replacing one box of virgin fiber facial tissue with a 100 percent recycled one in every household in the US.” (source)

 TBH, I don’t use it.
 Although it is a very zero-waste approach — replacing disposable toilet paper with cloth that is washed and reused — I have found that the pro’s and con’s seem to be about equal.
 If you’re up for trying it, go for it — no judgement!
 If you’re not ready to go to that level of zero waste, though, I feel ya.
 My personal preference (besides using a bidet) is the category below.